Responses of AdS black holes to the collective influence of quintessence and string cloud: Exploring the analytical study of critical points in AdS black holes with quintessence and a string cloud

+To obtain the analytical expression of the critical point for rotating AdS black holes under the combined effects of quintessence and a string cloud for any value of $ \omega _q $, we enforce the condition $ Q = 0 $ in Eq. (\ref{11}) and apply the critical condition.
+For {$ \omega _q = -1/3 $}, we derived

-When $ \omega_{ q} = -2/3 $, the analytical critical points for both rotating and charged-rotating black holes can be effectively determined by satisfying the conditions $ \partial T_S = \partial T_{S,S} = 0 $.
-In this scenario, we can express the relationship between r and the variables a, P, S using Eq. (\ref{5}) as follows
+\ \ with The analytical critical points for Kerr-Newman AdS black holes can be effectively determined by satisfying the conditions $\frac{\partial T}{\partial S} = \frac{\partial^2 T}{\partial S^2} = 0$.
+In this scenario, we can express the relationship between $r$ and the variables $a$, $P$, and $S$ using Eq. (\ref{4}) as follows